RealYoshiWaton/real-world-ai-projects/deep-learning-nn/handwritten-character-recognition/README.md

 **Citation:**
 Cohen, G., Afshar, S., Tapson, J., & van Schaik, A. (2017).
 EMNIST: an extension of MNIST to handwritten letters.
 Retrieved from [http://arxiv.org/abs/1702.05373](https://arxiv.org/abs/1702.05373v1)

-## Data Dictionary
-This project utilizes a dataset sourced from [Kaggle](https://www.kaggle.com/datasets/octopusteam/full-netflix-dataset), provided by [Octopusteam](https://www.kaggle.com/octopusteam).
-It contains detailed metadata about Netflix's content.

-> > 🔧🚧 **Heads-up: This Code Is a Work in Progress**
->
-> I'm continuously improving and refining the code as time allows, but there’s no fixed schedule for updates or new features.

 ## Folder Structure
 ```